ian-ludden/define-combine/README.md

 # define-combine
-Analysis of the define-combine procedure for
+Analysis of the define-combine procedure for political redistricting.